Securing SIM-Assisted Wireless Networks via Quantum Reinforcement Learning: Quantum Reinforcement Learning-based Solution

 These parameterized rotation and entangling gates together form the fundamental building blocks of the proposed PQC architecture.

 As illustrated in Fig.~\ref{fig:qppo}, the proposed PQC architecture is composed of $\eta$ layers, each containing three blocks: an encoding block, a variational block, and an entangling block.
 The PQC starts from the fixed initial state ${|0\rangle}^{\otimes q}$, where $q$ denotes the number of qubits.
-A Hadamard gate ($H$) is first applied to create a superposition state.
+A Hadamard gate ($\boldsymbol{H}$) is first applied to create a superposition state.
 Next, the vectorized classical medium states $\boldsymbol{s}_t$ are encoded into quantum states $|\boldsymbol{s}_t\rangle$ suitable for processing within the PQC.
-This encoding is implemented in the encoding block using $R_Y(\upsilon_{i,j,y},s_i)$ and $R_Z(\upsilon_{i,j,z},s_i)$ rotation gates, where $\upsilon_{i,j}$ is the input scaling parameter corresponding to qubit $i$ and layer $j$, and $s_i$ is the characteristics of the environment state encoded by qubit $i$.
+This encoding is implemented in the encoding block using $\boldsymbol{R}_Y(\upsilon_{i,j,y},s_i)$ and $\boldsymbol{R}_Z(\upsilon_{i,j,z},s_i)$ rotation gates, where $\upsilon_{i,j}$ is the input scaling parameter corresponding to qubit $i$ and layer $j$, and $s_i$ is the characteristics of the environment state encoded by qubit $i$.
 Since these gates have a periodicity of $2\pi$ while the observable space of the classical medium may exceed this range, the classical states are pre-normalized to the interval $[-\pi, \pi]$ by using the input scaling parameters.
 The encoding unitaries in each PQC layer are then given by

-The variational and entangling blocks then act similarly to hidden layers in a neural network, performing cumulative transformations on the quantum states.
+The variational and entangling blocks then act similarly to hidden layers in a NN, performing cumulative transformations on the quantum states.
 Specifically, each $i$-th qubit is rotated by an angle to produce the required values, such as actions or states.
-In this design, the rotations are performed using $R_Y(\varphi_{i,j,y})$ and $R_Z(\varphi_{i,j,z})$ gates, where $\varphi_{i,j}$ represents the rotation angle of qubit $i$ in layer $j$.
+In this design, the rotations are performed using $\boldsymbol{R}_Y(\varphi_{i,j,y})$ and $\boldsymbol{R}_Z(\varphi_{i,j,z})$ gates, where $\varphi_{i,j}$ represents the rotation angle of qubit $i$ in layer $j$.
 The variational unitaries in each PQC layer are then given by

-Each layer then applies a sequence of $CZ$ gates to establish entanglement between neighboring qubits $U_{\text{ent}}$.
-This process is repeated on $\eta$ layers based on the data reuploading technique and allows the computation on each qubit to be maximized.
+Each layer then applies a sequence of $\boldsymbol{CZ}$ gates to establish entanglement between neighboring qubits, denoted by $\boldsymbol{U}_{\text{ent}}$.
+This process is repeated across $\eta$ layers using the data re-uploading technique, where the input data are repeatedly encoded throughout the circuit to enhance the expressive capability of the PQC.
 The actor PQC unitary map with $\eta$ layers could be written compactly as

 where $\boldsymbol{\theta}_a \triangleq (\boldsymbol{\upsilon},\boldsymbol{\varphi})$ are trainable parameters.